bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 }
 ~~~

 If the AS knows the identifier for the current user and has
 permission to do so [[ editor's note: from the user's consent or
 data policy or ... ]], the AS MAY [return the user's information in its response](#response-subject).

-The "sub-ids" and "assertions" request fields are independent of
+The "sub_ids" and "assertions" request fields are independent of
 each other, and a returned assertion MAY omit a requested subject
+identifier.

-identifier. [[ Editor's note: we're potentially conflating these two
+[[ Editor's note: we're potentially conflating these two
-fields in the same structure, so perhaps these should be split. ]]
+fields in the same structure, so perhaps these should be split.
+There's also a difference between user information and
+authentication event information. ]]

-## Identifying the Client {#request-key}
+## Identifying the Client Key {#request-key}

 When sending an initial request to the AS, the client MUST identify
 itself by including the key field in the request and by signing the